-The Parramatta Girls’ Training School was an institution sadly run like many others throughout the 1950’s to the 70’s.
+The Parramatta Girls Training School was an institution sadly run like many others throughout the 1950s to the 1970s.

-Sexual abuse, psychological abuse and state-sanctioned slave labour weren’t just accepted regular practice at Parramatta Girls’ – these crimes were built into the foundation of the organisation.
+Sexual abuse, psychological abuse and state-sanctioned slave labour weren’t just accepted regular practice at Parramatta Girls Home – these crimes were built into the foundation of the organisation.

-I can tell you that Parramatta rates as one of the worst institutions for child abuse in Australian history.
+I can say Parramatta Girls Home was one of the worst institutions for child abuse in Australian history.

-Child welfare work was ‘on the job’ learning in those days.
-The absence of any structured training meant sadistic perverts passed on their skills to the next in line, perpetrating the same culture of evil from one year to the next.
+Child welfare was learned “on the job” back in those days.
+The absence of structured training meant sadistic perverts passed on their skills to new officers, perpetrating the same culture of evil from one year to the next.